algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 <br>

-We want to use [Docker](https://www.docker.com/)[^docker] to develop the website to make the deployment easier.
+We want to use [Docker](https://www.docker.com/)[^docker] to develop the website and to make the deployment easier.

 <br>

-When the user arrives on the website, he's on the index.html page.
+When the user arrives on the website, he's on the main page.
 Here, he will get to know the page with the instructions for the address, the countdown[^countdown] and the map.

 <br>